Struct mz_persist_client::critical::SinceHandle

 A “capability” granting the ability to hold back the since frontier of a shard.

 In contrast to crate::read::ReadHandle, which is time-leased, this handle and its associated capability are not leased.
-A SinceHandle only releases its since capability when Self::expire is called.
-Also unlike ReadHandle, expire is not called on drop.
+A SinceHandle does not release its capability when dropped.
 This is less ergonomic, but useful for “critical” since holds which must survive even lease timeouts.

 IMPORTANT: The above means that if a SinceHandle is registered and then lost, the shard’s since will be permanently “stuck”, forever preventing logical compaction.
 Users are advised to durably record (preferably in code) the intended CriticalReaderId before registering a SinceHandle (in case the process crashes at the wrong time).